jeff1evesque/interview-peloton/README.md

 git remote add upstream https://github.com/[YOUR-USERNAME]/interview-peloton.git
 ```

+###Memcached

+This project incorporated [memcached](http://memcached.org/) as a means to store in-memory, key-value pairs of data.
+Specifically, the result of the python `requests`, is converted into a json object, then stored within a memcached object.

 ###Flask

 Python's [Flask](http://flask.pocoo.org/), is a microframework based on [Werkzeug](http://werkzeug.pocoo.org/).
 Specifically, it is a [web framework](http://en.wikipedia.org/wiki/Web_application_framework), which includes, a development server, integrated support for [unit testing](http://en.wikipedia.org/wiki/Unit_testing), [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API, and [Jinja2](http://jinja.pocoo.org/) templating.